ddmbr/simple-sonoff-server/README.md

 # Controlling Sonoff

 Run `sonoff-server.py`.
 Your sonoff should be set up in around 10 seconds.
 After that, do a GET request to `https://IP:port/command_on` or `https://IP:port/command_off`.
-You may run it using a browser or just curl (e.g., `curl https://IP:port/command_on`).
+You may run it using a browser or just curl (e.g., `curl -k https://IP:port/command_on`).